Ednilsoncau/Ednilsoncau/README.md

 Ednilsoncau/Ednilsoncau is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+Hi, I'm @Ednilsoncau.
+I'm interested in learning new things, and currently, I'm learning about various topics.
+I'm looking to collaborate on exciting projects where I can contribute and grow.
+You can reach me through [insert your preferred contact method here].
+Pronouns: [insert your preferred pronouns here].
+Fun fact: <!--- Ednilsoncau/Ednilsoncau is a special++ repository because its README.md (this file) appears on your GitHub profile.
+You can click the Preview link to take a look at your changes.